Krasnomakov/cs_research/readme.md

 A collection of minimal viable products (MVPs) exploring diverse methods of creating communication systems, with a special focus on covert channels and advanced signaling techniques.

+Technical report for Fontys Cybersecurity Research Group can be found in **publications** directory.

 ---

 ## 🚀 Projects